Secure Multi-Source Multicast: Introduction

-We then turn to a few applications where the suggested coding scheme ca be useful.
-Specifically, we consider data centers, wireless networks and live broadcasting of video using multi-path streaming, and show how the individual security coding schemes suggested in this paper is applicable, achieving the full capacity of those systems.
+We then turn to a few applications where the suggested coding scheme can be useful.
+Specifically, we consider data centers, wireless networks and live broadcasting of video using multi-path streaming, and show how the individual security coding schemes suggested in this paper are applicable, achieving the full capacity of those systems.
 Finally, we show that the coding scheme is applicable to algebraic gossip as well \cite{deb2006algebraic}, resulting in \emph{secure gossip} without extra rounds.
 For example, consider the "Random Phone Call" model.
 This model was introduced in \cite{demers1987epidemic} as special case of uniform gossip.
 In each round of communication, every participant may "call" a random participant, and send one unit of information.
-The goal is, of coarse, to disseminate messages from the source to \emph{all} participants.
+The goal is, naturally, to disseminate messages from the source to \emph{all} participants.
 Rigorously, the underlying graph is complete and unweighted.
 A detailed analysis of this model is given in \cite{deb2005random,haeupler2011analyzing}.
 It was shown that in a random phone call model with $v$ nodes, the flooding time is $\Theta(\log v)$, with constant throughput.
-Of coarse this is without any secrecy constraint.
+Of course, this is without any secrecy constraint.
 Any phone call which Eve listens to contains relevant information, and results in leakage.
-Using the code suggested in this paper, we will show that one can design a secure gossip scheme, which make sure that as long as Eve dose not listen to too many calls, she remains complectly ignorant regarding any specific message, and all this without any loss in throughput or number of rounds.
+Using the code suggested in this paper, we will show that one can design a secure gossip scheme, which makes sure that as long as Eve does not listen to too many calls, she remains complectly ignorant regarding any specific message, and all this without any loss in throughput or number of rounds.

 The structure of this paper is as follows.
-In \Cref{formulationMultiplex}, a SMSM model is formally described. \Cref{main results} includes our main results, with the individually-SMSM direct proved in \Cref{SecureGossipAlgorithmMultiplex} and converse proved in \Cref{converse_sec}.
-In \Cref{applications}, we show a few important examples, foe which the individual security coding is applicable. \Cref{LinearCodes} includes a linear code construction for the individually-SMSM model. \Cref{SecureGossipAlgorithm} describes a Strongly-SMSM algorithm and proves a direct result for it. \ifdouble \Cref{conc} concludes the paper.\fi
+In \Cref{formulationMultiplex}, a SMSM model is formally described. \Cref{main results} includes our main results, with the individually-SMSM achievability proved in \Cref{SecureGossipAlgorithmMultiplex} and converse proved in \Cref{converse_sec}. \Cref{LinearCodes} includes a linear code construction for the individually-SMSM model. \Cref{strong-SMSM} describes a Strongly-SMSM algorithm and proves a direct result for it.
+In \Cref{applications}, we show a few important examples, for which the individual security coding is applicable. \Cref{conc} concludes the paper.